 The MSQFE is a Spears School of Business degree program that draws on the combined expertise of five OSU departments-Finance, Economics, Mathematics, Statistics and Agricultural Economics.
-The program is designed to enable students to participate in decision processes and develop solution techniques for applications encountered in current and future financial environments.
+The program is designed to produce graduates with the skills necessary to participate in critical decision making processes at all levels of the organization.
 The program focuses on the analytical methods necessary for effective participation in the fields of investment management, risk management, and financial engineering.
 Significant course work is devoted to the development of mathematical and statistical skills.
-These skills are necessary to evaluate the uncertain outcomes found in financial applications.
+These skills are necessary to evaluate the uncertain outcomes found in financial decision making.
 The program provides students the opportunity to apply their knowledge and skills to projects that utilize quantitative financial tools and techniques.
 The MSQFE program seeks to develop student competencies in risk evaluation methods, empirical estimation techniques, valuation theory and techniques, mathematical solution methods, capital budgeting, demand analysis and risk management.